 The Problem with the LTV

-The division of the labour added in production to capitalist and worker is really a necessary feature of the LTV for the theory to remain consistent.
+The apportionment of the labour added in production to capitalist and worker is really a necessary feature of the LTV for the theory to remain consistent.

 Austrian economists first attempted to deal with this by arguing that the capitalist is engaged in a special form of labour in acting as the guiding entrepreneurial force which organises all of the aspects into the process of production.

-Some studies have shown that investors are often worse than a random agent at making investment decisions 8 — and yet the system continues to function as the firms which prove a failure die and the successful investment grows.
+Studies have shown that investors are often as bad or worse than a random agent at making investment decisions – and yet the system continues to function as the firms which prove a failure die and the successful investment grows.
 So how can it be that those who have invested in the right productive endeavour can be so highly rewarded?

 We must therefore obtain a price for the capital without reference to labour.
 It turns out that this reasoning becomes circular – and we end up with a “price theory of price” in which prices can only make sense in terms of prices already provided coupled with an exogenous rate of profit.